Kotlin-server-squad/zoomsdk-test-env/README.md

   app-network:
     driver: bridge
 ```
+There is need to create folder in nginx called logs where you can find error and access logs.

 ## NGINX Rate Limiting Setup
 We configure NGINX for rate limiting with detailed setup instructions in the `nginx.conf`: